-All Library and related personnel meet, or exceed minimal educational requirements as defined by ACRL.
+All Library and related personnel meet or exceed minimal educational requirements as defined

+Library Resources in Support of History, May 2010 Prepared by DaVinci Metcalf & Brenda Wright Revised Feb 2010 by ACRL.
 Librarians hold master's degrees from ALA accredited schools.
 Additionally, two faculty librarians have completed the advanced master's degree in library science; three faculty librarians have completed the specialists' degree in library science; five faculty librarians have completed master's degrees in other subject disciplines; and two faculty librarians have completed the Ph.D. degree in library science or information studies.
-The University employs 19.5 professional librarians.
-Support staff are also very well qualified, evidenced by 17 support staff holding bachelor's degrees, with many others nearing completion of the bachelor's degree.
+The University employs 19 professional librarians.
+Support staff are also very well qualified, evidenced by 3 support staff holding master's degrees and 17 support staff holding bachelor's degrees, with many others nearing completion of the bachelor's degree.